Proper Hand washing and Other Hygiene Practices for Kids

 Source Bradley Corp.
 Healthy Hand Washing Survey

-help kids appreciate the power and
+help kids appreciate the power and purpose of handwashing:

 Regular and effective handwashing can help to improve school attendance rates.
 School absences are most often caused by illness and can spike during flu season.
 Sick kids miss out on important school lessons.
 Parents who stay home with sick kids miss precious time and earnings at work.